Roll Call: “Pelosi’s dilemma: Fuel the fires or practice what Biden preaches?”

 Read the full piece here.

-The Winston Group’s David Winston writes in today’s Roll Call about the major sociological disruption caused by the coronavirus and the new normal into which we are entering:
+The Winston Group’s David Winston writes in today’s Roll Call about court packing, the Biden campaign’s reticence to take a stance on the issue, and the political implications of doing so.

 Read the full piece here.